energietransitie/needforheat-gearup-app/docs/ios.md

 yarn workspace app dev:ios
 ```

-This will ask you to select a device or emulator to run the app on.
-It is recommended for developing that you connect your iPhone to your Mac and select that device because of the limitations of the emulator.
+This will ask you to select a device or simulator to run the app on.
+It is recommended for developing that you connect your iPhone to your Mac and select that device because of the limitations of the simulator.

-## Emulator Limitations
+### Simulator Limitations
-The following hardware is unavailable in emulator:
+The following hardware is unavailable in simulator:

 - Audio Input
 - Barometer